PFTL/website/content/blog/19_hashable_objects.rst

         def __hash__(self):
             return int(self.var)

-If you re run the example, you will see that both objects have the same hash value of 1.
+If you re-run the example, you will see that both objects have the same hash value of 1.
 So, let's see what happens if we use them as the keys for a dictionary:

 .. code-block:: pycon